 - Find the Proactive Tickets app, then click the title.

 - On the app details page, click the Install App button on the upper-right side of the page.

-Here's a short demo video to walk you through the below steps.
 It's best practice to double check your customer list and make sure that you are sending to the correct group of customers.